-Figure 6 plots source protocols for 10 days, from April 10 to 19, 2001, created from 1-hour summaries.
+Figure 6 plots source protocols for 10 days, from April 10th to 19th, 2001, created from 1-hour summaries.
 The graph captures daily fluctuations of the total traffic and the high ratio of HTTP.
 In Figure 6, there is a change in the daily traffic pattern on the 17th.
 By zooming into the 17th as shown in Figure 7, we can see unusual surges of ICMP.
 It is a smurf attack and this is the cause of the distortion in the daily traffic.
 We can identify the target address and the address range of the originators by looking into the corresponding address profiles.
+In fact, the corresponding source address profile has most traffic recorded from "0.0.0.0/1" and "208.0.0.0/6".
+This indicates the source addresses are widespread in the address space.
+On the other hand, the destination address profile shows that most traffic are targeted for an irc server within our network.
 This illustrates how plot graphs in different time scales can be used for trouble shooting.